m4pol/fatebot/README.md

 	<br>
 	Bozer\Bulldozer (old name is R4bin) the author of Fatebot.
 	<br>
-	I create this project for education purpose only, the use of this software is your responsibility!!!
+		I create this project for education purposes only, the use of this software is your responsibility!!!
 	<br>
 </p>

 ---

 # Spread Feature
-Spread feature of this bot will scan on default SSH and HTTP port.
-Option about scan feature in this bot is scan on CN, HK, KR and BR network or you can do a random scan or even you can add your own mods, all of these is up to you.
-This bot will brute-force attack and exploit to the target device, server, etc that's run linux or using mips x32 architecture.
-The loader will use "wget" or "curl" as a default loader for download payload from The FTP server or any option any server type that you can host your payload, not maintionly to be an FTP server.
+The spread feature of this bot will scan on the default SSH and HTTP port.
+Option about the scan feature in this bot is to scan on CN, HK, KR, and BR network or you can do a random scan or even you can add your mods, all of these is up to you.
+This bot will brute-force attack and exploit the target device, server, etc that's run Linux or uses MIPS x32 architecture.
+The loader will use "wget" or "curl" as a default loader for downloading payload from The FTP server or any option in any server type that you can host your payload, not maintionly to be an FTP server.

 	# How to add more scanner network (Create your own scan mod).